dspringuel-va/blog-posts/kubernetes/README.md

 A CronJob is the exact same thing than a Job, except the fact that is possible to schedule the running time of the pod in time.

-At approximately the schedule time, the CronJob simply creates a Job resources, which in turn takes care of running the pod.
+At approximately the schedule time, the CronJob simply creates a Job resource, which in turn takes care of running the pod.

 *DaemonSet*

 The DaemonSet is a resource similar to the ReplicaSets.
 Instead of specifying the number of replicas to run, the DaemonSet makes sure that a single pod runs on every node in the cluster.

 This is useful for example to monitor the node itself, or to run system wide operations.

 ### Services